National Register of Historic Places listings in Wise County, Texas

 This is a list of the National Register of Historic Places listings in Wise County, Texas.

 This is intended to be a complete list of properties listed on the National Register of Historic Places in Wise County, Texas.
-There are five properties listed on the National Register in the county.
+There are six properties listed on the National Register in the county.
 Four properties are Recorded Texas Historic Landmarks including one that is also a State Antiquities Landmark.

 Current listings

 The locations of National Register properties may be seen in a mapping service provided.